ppatierno/enmasse-iot-demo/README.md

 ![EnMasse on Kubernetes](./images/enmasse_kubernetes.png)

-In order to have the EnMasse console accessible we need to enable the minikube `ingress` addon.

-        minikube addons enable ingress

-> This command will spin up an Nginx ingress controller pod for handling ingress
+> For getting the IP address of the virtual machine cluster, the command `minikube ip` can be used.

-Finally you should see the console at http://<minikube ip>.
+Finally you should see the console at http://<minikube ip>/.

 ![EnMasse console](./images/enmasse_console.png)

+And interacting with the address controller at http://<minikube ip>:<exposed port>/v3/address.

 ### Azure Container Service

 In order to use the ACS, the first step is to deploy a Kubernetes cluster following the official [walkthrough](https://docs.microsoft.com/en-us/azure/container-service/container-service-kubernetes-walkthrough).

-The big difference compared to the local minikube solution is that the services need to be exposed using the provisioned Azure load balancer, so the same patch is used for changing type from _ClusterIP_ to _LoadBalancer_.

-        kubectl patch service spark-master -p '{"spec" : { "type" : "LoadBalancer" }}'

-In this case, the Spark master service will have an assigned external IP :

-        NAME           CLUSTER-IP     EXTERNAL-IP     PORT(S)                         AGE
-        kubernetes     10.0.0.1       <none>          443/TCP                         14m
-        spark-master   10.0.201.123   13.74.165.147   8080:31207/TCP,7077:30753/TCP   5m

-For EnMasse, a specific YAML file is provided in order to add other services (for messaging, mqtt, ...) which are exposed outside the cluster using the cloud provider load balancer.
+For EnMasse, a specific YAML file is provided in order to add other services marked as "external" (for messaging, mqtt, ...) which are exposed outside the cluster using the cloud provider load balancer.

         kubectl apply -f kubernetes/addons/external-lb.yaml